-- Call sheets, i.e. phone numbers of voters for volunteers to call with space to mark responses.
-For an NCJW phone bank, we suggest calling through a list of section members and recording whether you were able to reach them, what the outcome of the call was, and whether they will need a follow-up call to remind them to vote.
+- Call sheets, i.e., phone numbers of voters for volunteers to call with space to mark responses.
+For an NCJW phone bank, we suggest calling through a list of Section members and recording whether you were able to reach them, what the outcome of the call was, and whether they will need a follow-up call to remind them to vote.
 See the last page of this resource for a sample call sheet. - Sign-in sheet for volunteers, with space to collect contact information - Copies of your vote plan script (see the sample vote plan script below)

-You don't need a lot of volunteers to hold a phone bank - small groups can call a large number of voters.
+You do not need a lot of volunteers to hold a phone bank - small groups can call many voters.
+You can also organize virtually and achieve the same goals.